nictuku/eliteprofit/README.md

 Google+ post: https://plus.google.com/116078268286389936989/posts/gmSxGuN11Kr

 URLs:
 /bestbuy - for each station, show which item to buy and where to sell it.
+  - optional parameter "cr" for setting a credit limit.

 /buy - show debug buying information

 /sell - show debug selling information